observablehq/stdlib/README.md

 const canvas = library.DOM.canvas(960, 500);
 ```

-The properties on the returned *library* instance correspond to the symbols (documented above) that are available in Observable notebook cells.
+The properties on the returned *library* instance correspond to the symbols (documented above) that are available in Observable notebooks.
 However, note that the library fields (such as *library*.now) are *definitions*, not values: the values may be wrapped in a function which, when invoked, returns the corresponding value.